nickjalbert/acme-test/README.md

 * [Quickstart and Tutorial](https://github.com/deepmind/acme/tree/master/examples)

+## Troubles

+* [Reverb](https://github.com/deepmind/reverb) (a DB for RL) is only available for "linux like" OSes.

+    * This is interesting: a lot of the frameworks we may be building against aren't necessarily cross-platform.
+How to handle situations like this, esp. if we imagine AgentOS as a cross-platform endeavor.

 ## Notes

 * I think we'd probably call the Acme agent a policy in our terminology